-WeE - Wedowee Sandy Loam, 15 to 25 % slopes: Well drained, moderately permeable, low shrink-swell potential, poorly suited for urban development and septic fields due to steep slopes.
+WeE - Wedowee Sandy Loam, 15 to 25 % slopes: Well drained, moderately permeable, low shrinkswell potential, poorly suited for urban development and septic fields due to steep slopes.
 This series is not considered to be important farmland.

 Anticipated impacts to soils during development include grading, excavation and filling during construction.
 These activities will modify the composition of the soils within the Westfall site.
-Existing soils are suitable for residential development, however if soils are not suitable a determination by an appropriate consultant will determine what modifications to soil composition are required.
 In order to minimize impacts to soils, development on many lots will be limited to the areas immediately surrounding the footprint of proposed houses.
 Portions of the site have previously been cleared and graded, and disturbance to the soil has already occurred.
-It is not anticipated that contaminated soils will be encountered on the site.
 The following table lists approximate estimates of anticipated existing and future disturbance to soils, including farmland soils.